konveyor/enhancements/enhancements/pv-resizing/README.md

 2. Computing resulting disk capacity in the target cluster
 3. Creating the volume in the target cluster

-Steps 1 & 2 will be common for both direct and indirect migrations, while Step 3 will need to be implemented separately for both.
+> Please note that if we intend to implement the above for Indirect Volume Migrations in future, Steps 1 & 2 will be common for both direct and indirect, while Step 3 will be implemented separately in both.

 #### Gathering disk capacity and actual usage data from the source cluster.